jennguyen1/nhuyhoa/_posts/2015-10-21-OLS-Interpret-Coef.md

 ## 30.29037
 {% endhighlight %}

+## Excluding the Intercept Term
 If we were to remove the intercept term, we would have

 $$ Y = 0 + \beta_1 x_1 + \beta_2 x_2 $$ where $$ \beta_0 = 0 $$.

-Thus when we fit a regression without an intercept, we insist that the expected value of Y when all x's are 0 is 0.
-If we know that the intercept is 0, doing so will give us more residual degrees of freedom.
-However, care should be done in setting the intercept to 0, as this may lead to errors in estimating the other coefficients.
+Thus when we fit a regression without an intercept, we insist that the expected value of $$Y$$ when all x's are $$0$$ is $$0$$.
+If we know that the intercept is $$0$$, doing so will give us more residual degrees of freedom.
+However, care should be done in setting the intercept to $$0$$, as this may lead to errors in estimating the other coefficients.

+## Center and Scaling Features
+Sometimes we may want to center and scale the data prior to fitting models.
+While interpretation of coefficients may change, the model is essentially the same model.

+In some cases it may not make sense to interpret the intercept when the predictors are set to zero.
+For example, consider the model $$Y = \alpha + \beta_1 * height + \beta_2 * weight$$.
+The intercept is the expected value of $$Y$$ when $$height$$ and $$weight$$ are set to $$0$$, but that isn't terribly useful.

+Now, consider the model where $$height$$ and $$weight$$ are centered around their respective means.
+Then the intercept is the expected value of $$Y$$ for the average $$height$$ and $$weight$$ (ie the average person).
+It is not always necessary to use the mean of the data.
+One can also center based on an understandable reference point.

+Coefficients may be easier to interpret when all features are standardized to a similar scale.
+Following standardization, the coefficients are interpreted in units of standard deviations with respect to the corresponding predictor.
+The intercept is the expected value of $$Y$$ when the predictors are at their mean values.

 # Categorical Variables